abbeyroad7/Terra-CotS/content/World/History/Astronomy/Aiskhel.md

 # Introduction
-Translating to Corpse Hell, Aiskhel is the realm of the dead.
+Translating into the Common Tongue as 'Corpse Hell', Aiskhel is the realm of the dead.
+It is believed that all sapient and non-sapient souls go here after they pass the [[Mortal Coil]].

 ![[pagebreak.webp]]